 Fact of Life: American Cars (and Their Drivers) Exhibit Decidedly More Pro-life than Pro-choice Views

 If you have spent any time on American roads in the past five years, you have likely noticed cars with pro-life license plates sharing the road with you.
-Pro-life license plates are currently available in the District of Columbia and 29 states.
-This number will increase to 30 states in 2019, when the pro-life specialty plate in Kansas become available for sale.
-In 2021, Idaho is expected to join the ranks as the 31st state to offer a Choose Life option.
-The Children’s First Foundation also makes a pro-life “half-plate” available for five additional states, which can be attached to the top or bottom of a standard DMV-issued plate.
-Pro-life license plates come in various styles, the most common of which is a yellow plate with a cartoon of a boy and girl and the words “Choose Life.”
-After the State subtracts an administrative fee, the proceeds of pro-life license plate sales are distributed, sometimes through an intermediary, to pro-life pregnancy help centers or organizations offering adoption services.
+Pro-life license plates are currently available in the District of Columbia and 32 states.
+The Children First Foundation also makes a pro-life “half-plate” available for five additional states, which can be attached to the top or bottom of a standard DMV-issued plate.
+Pro-life license plates come in various styles, the most common of which is a yellow plate with a child’s drawing of a boy and girl and the words “Choose Life.”
+Typically, after the State subtracts an administrative fee, the proceeds of pro-life license plate sales are distributed, sometimes through an intermediary, to pro-life pregnancy help centers, maternity homes, or organizations offering adoption services.

 Curiously, there is a notable absence of “pro-choice” license plates on the road.
-Only four states currently offer a pro-choice plate options: Montana, Nebraska, Pennsylvania, and Virginia.
-In all four of these states, monies from pro-choice plates fund or advertise a local or regional Planned Parenthood.
+Only four states currently offer a pro-choice plate option: Montana, Nebraska, Pennsylvania, and Virginia.
+In all four of these states, pro-choice plates advertise a local or regional Planned Parenthood.
 Three of these states offer both a pro-life and pro-choice plate: Nebraska, Pennsylvania, and Virginia.

-There is no adequate study as to why American drivers have so predominantly chosen pro-life plates over pro-choice plates.
+No adequate study exists as to why American drivers have so predominantly chosen pro-life plates over pro-choice plates.
 Sometimes the state legislature rejects a pro-choice plate bill.
 Other times, pro-choice activists in the state are unable to reach the required number of pre-sales for the state motor vehicle agency to create and offer the plate.
 Even states hostile to pregnancy help centers appear to have difficulty producing a pro-choice plate option.
-In states that have both options, pro-life plates greatly out-sell their pro-abortion counterparts.
+In states that have both options, pro-life plates greatly out-sell their proabortion counterparts.

 Case Studies